 Stancil Starnes, Chairman and CEO of ProAssurance Corporation, told students on November 17, 2015 in the combined undergraduate capstone and MBA class “Strategic leadership through the eyes of the C-Suite” that the choice between cost and care in health care is not only a strategic threat for business but also the most significant public policy issue facing them generally.
-Starnes was the third CEO in as many weeks to sound this theme for students in the course.
-HealthSouth Corporation CEO Jay Grinney and Callahan Eye Hospital CEO Brian Spraberry had visited with the class in the prior two weeks.

 Travel with UAB Education Abroad to Italy this summer, May 16- June 10, 2016, and gain an understanding of the history, people and business climate of northern Italy and how these factors make Italy a hotbed for design and innovation.
 Learn to transfer this research on Italy to other countries to identify the context for innovations across the globe by studying both management process and multi-sector policy actions.